-Giuliana Gramigna, Repertorio del design italiano 1950-2000 per l'arredamento domestico, Allemandi, 2003.
-Artemide archive and historical catalogues.
+Giuliana Gramigna, Repertorio del Design Italiano 1950-2000, Allemandi, 2003 Artemide historical catalogues

 Biography

 Vico Magistretti (b.
 1920 - d.
 2006, Milan, Italy) was one of the most influential architects and designers of the 20th century.
 Born into a family of architects, Magistretti graduated in the field in 1945.
 It was also in Milan where he developed his professional career, mainly focusing on architecture, urban planning and industrial design.
 Magistretti made history when he designed the "Eclisse" table lamp for Artemide, a piece composed of two spheres of different diameters, which can be darkened using a rotating cover.
 Magistretti's work is usually characterised by the use of simple lines and shapes.